 Ambassador Herman Schaper holds the Peter Kooijmans Chair for Peace, Law and Security at Leiden University in The Hague and a Member of the First Chamber of the Dutch Parliament.
 Prior to this, Ambassador Schaper had a distinguished career with the Dutch Foreign Ministry, serving as Permanent Representative of the Netherlands to the United Nations in New York (2009 to 2013) and Permanent Representative of the Netherlands to NATO (2005 to 2009).
 He has also held several other positions at the Ministry including Deputy Director General for Political Affairs, Director of the Security Department, and Director of the European Department.
 From 1981 to 1982, Ambassador Schaper was Member of the Second Chamber of the Dutch Parliament for the political party D66.
 He has published extensively on Dutch foreign policy, European security, transatlantic relations, NATO and the United Nations.
 Ambassador Schaper joined HD’s Board in 2015.

-Secretary General of the Council of the European Union and High Representative for the Common Foreign and Security Policy (1999-2009); Secretary General of NATO (1995-1999); Minister for Foreign Affairs of Spain (1992–1995).
-Currently President of the ESADE Center for Global Economy and Geopolitics; Distinguished Fellow in Foreign Policy at Brookings Institution; Chairman of the Aspen Institute Spain; Senior fellow at the Hertie School of Governance; Visiting Professor at the London School of Economics; and Member of the Boards of the International Crisis Group and the European Council on Foreign Relations.
+Dr Javier Solana was the Secretary General of the Council of the European Union (EU) and High Representative for the EU’s Common Foreign and Security Policy from 1999 to 2009, as well as Secretary General of NATO from 1995 to 1999.
+Prior to that, Dr Solana was Spain’s Minister for Foreign Affairs from 1992 to 1995.
+Dr Solana currently serves as President of the ESADEgeo-Center for Global Economy and Geopolitics, Distinguished Fellow in Foreign Policy at the Brookings Institution, Chairman of the Aspen Institute in Spain, Senior fellow at the Hertie School of Governance, and visiting Professor at the London School of Economics.

-Mr Andrew Forrest is a Co-founder and Chairman of the Minderoo Foundation, a philanthropic entity which he established alongside his wife, Nicola, in 2001.
-Through the Minderoo Foundation, Mr Forrest is now invested in both local and international ventures that protect and support the under-privileged and communities.
+Mr Andrew Forrest is a Co-founder and Chairman of the Minderoo Foundation, a philanthropic entity through which he is now invested in both local and international ventures that protect and support under-privileged people and communities.
 Mr Forrest is also the founder and former Chief Executive Officer of the Fortescue Metals Group, the iron ore company of which he remains Chairman.
-In 2014, he was awarded an honorary doctorate by The University of Western Australia for outstanding service to the community, to his nation and beyond.
-Mr Forrest is an Adjunct Professor of the China Southern University and a longstanding Fellow of the Australian Institute of Mining and Metallurgy.
-He is Co-Chairman of the Senior Business Leaders’ Forum, the leading formal dialogue platform for China and Australia’s most senior business leaders.
-Mr Forrest is also a Councillor of the Global Citizen Commission, which reported to, and made a series of human rights recommendations to, the United Nations Secretary General in April 2016.
-He was named 2014 Business Leader of the Year at the Australian Institute of Management Western Australia Pinnacle Awards.
-In 2017, he was also named West Australian of the Year for his outstanding contribution to the community, and was a national finalist for the Australian of the Year.
+He is also an Adjunct Professor of the China Southern University and a longstanding Fellow of the Australian Institute of Mining and Metallurgy.
+In addition, Mr Forrest co-chairs the Senior Business Leaders’ Forum, the leading formal dialogue platform for China and Australia’s most senior business leaders.
+He is also a Councillor of the Global Citizen Commission which reported, and made a series of recommendations, on human rights to the United Nations Secretary General in April 2016.